IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 Working in pancakes gives the possibility of manufacturing the pancakes outside the cave and stacking them inside.
 The increase in height from 200 to 240 mm is the equivalent of adding an extra pancake.

-\section{Cyclotron RF System}
+\subsection{Cyclotron RF System}

-The RF system for the IsoDAR cyclotron produces the primary acceleration of the ion beam and can be divided into the following subsystems: \begin{itemize} \item The RF cavities which accelerate the beam and provide large inter-turn separation.
+The RF system for the IsoDAR cyclotron produces the primary acceleration of the ion beam and can be divided into the following subsystems:

+\begin{itemize} \item The RF cavities which accelerate the beam and provide large inter-turn separation.
 The cavities are wedge-shaped and are located in the magnet valleys.
 There are 4 such cavities.
-The inner part is often called a {\it dee} whereas the outer part is called a {\it dummy-dee}. \item The RF tuning system that will compensate for the thermal drift of the cavities and maintain a stable resonating frequency. \item The RF amplifiers that provide the necessary power to create the required RF electric field inside the cavity. \item The RF couplers that inject the RF power from the amplifiers into the cavities \item The Low Level RF system (LLRF) that controls and regulates the RF amplitude on the Dee and drives the tuning system. \end{itemize}
+The inner part is often called a {\it dee} whereas the outer part is called a {\it dummy-dee}. \item The RF tuning system that will compensate for the thermal drift of the cavities and maintain a stable resonating frequency. \item The RF amplifiers that provide the necessary power to create the required RF electric field inside the cavity. \item The RF couplers that inject the RF power from the amplifiers into the cavities \item The Low Level RF system (LLRF) that controls and regulates the RF amplitude on the dee and drives the tuning system. \end{itemize}

 We consider these in the Sections below.
 The numerical parameters of the RF system are listed in Table~\ref{tab:rf_design}.